-- 1. Check the On-line button \mathfrak{G} on the PAS toolbar. - 2.
+- 1. Check the On-line button on the PAS toolbar. - 2.
 Select the device site from the list box on the toolbar. - 3.
 Select RT Harmonic Monitor from the Monitor menu.

-Use the Poll button for a single-step poll or the Continuous poll bold continuous polling.
-To stop continuous polling, click on the Stop button 2.
+Use the Poll button for a single-step poll or the Continuous poll button for continuous polling.
+To stop continuous polling, click on the Stop button .